 - C corporations, S corporations, and LLCs provide owners and shareholders with personal liability protection and fraud mitigation.
 LLCs have a limited life, and are often not allowed to live past 30 years without matriculating in the corporate marketplace, and becoming another type of corporation entirely.

 - S corporations and LLCs are more commonly used by small businesses.

 - C corporations and S corporations allow owners and shareholders the ability to grow their businesses and even transfer ownership.

 - C corporations and S corporations use a pass-through income tax structure, so owners and shareholder have to report profits, losses, and expenses on their personal returns.

 Choosing between a sole proprietorship or a DBA, or a more formal corporate structure, greatly depends on the particular business, situation, goals, budget, and any number of other factors, a given business is beholden to.
 Some businesses will fare better using a DBA.
 Others will be better suited to file as S or C corporations.

 LLCs and already-existing corporations typically evaluate whether or not to file a DBA.
 When they do, they often consider the following:

 Does the potential new name (the DBA) project a business focus that is effective and allowed under the business purpose?
 This is all outlined on the Articles of Incorporation or organization a business must file in order to incorporate.

 If you have questions about your specific situation, you’d be best served by talking with an attorney or accountant.
 If you’d like assistance or more information on the types of corporations, post your legal need to UpCounsel’s marketplace.
 Only the finest lawyers, representing the top 5 percent in the country, are accepted to the marketplace.
 Lawyers from UpCounsel are Harvard and Yale graduates with an average of 14 years of legal experience.
-They are top practitioners of law who have worked with the likes of Google, Stripe, Twilio, and more.
+They are top practitioners of law who have worked with the likes of Google, Menlo Ventures, Airbnb, and more.